simplesamlphp/simplesamlphp-module-oidc/docs/6-oidc-upgrade.md

 set (default), the SimpleSAMLphp secret salt is used as before.
 See the config template for how to generate the key and for the important caveat about invalidating already-issued artifacts when the key changes.
+- `ModuleConfig::OPTION_DCR_ENABLED` - optional, enables Dynamic Client
+Registration and advertises the `registration_endpoint` in discovery (default `false`).
+- `ModuleConfig::OPTION_DCR_REGISTRATION_AUTH` - optional, access-control mode for
+the registration (create) endpoint: `DcrRegistrationAuthEnum::Open` (default) for open registration, or `DcrRegistrationAuthEnum::InitialAccessToken` to require a configured Initial Access Token.
+- `ModuleConfig::OPTION_DCR_INITIAL_ACCESS_TOKENS` - optional, the set of accepted
+Initial Access Tokens (only consulted when the registration auth mode is `InitialAccessToken`).
+- `ModuleConfig::OPTION_DCR_IMPERSONATION_PROTECTION_ENABLED` - optional, when on
+(default `true`) the host of `logo_uri`/`policy_uri`/`tos_uri` must match the host of one of the registered `redirect_uris`, mitigating a rogue client reusing a legitimate client's branding.
+- `ModuleConfig::OPTION_DCR_DEFAULT_SCOPES` - optional, the scopes assigned to a
+DCR client that registers without an explicit `scope`.
+Defaults to all scopes the OP supports (so scope-less dynamic clients can request `offline_access`); set an explicit list to restrict it.
+Applies to Dynamic registrations only; manual and OpenID Federation registrations are unaffected.
+- `ModuleConfig::OPTION_DCR_REGISTERED_CLIENTS_ENABLED` - optional, whether a
+dynamically registered client is created enabled and immediately usable (default `true`).
+Set to `false` to create DCR clients disabled, so an administrator reviews and enables them before use ("register, then approve"); while disabled the client can still manage its own registration (RFC 7592) but cannot obtain tokens.
+Applies to Dynamic registrations only; OpenID Federation automatic registrations are always created enabled.
+- `ModuleConfig::OPTION_PROTOCOL_HTTP_CLIENT_OPTIONS` - optional, Guzzle HTTP
+client options (passed through verbatim) for the protocol-layer outbound fetches made by the underlying `openid` library, such as fetching a client `jwks_uri` or a `request_uri`.
+Defaults to the library's secure settings; the primary use is testing against endpoints with self-signed certificates by setting `['verify' => false]`.
+Do NOT disable TLS verification in production.
 - Several new options regarding experimental support for OpenID4VCI.

 Major impact changes: